-Fiona Averil Patrick BA Com

-Patricia Mary Donald MBE, MB, ChB, DRCOG, FRCGP, FRCP (retired 22nd September 2021)

-Bruce Keir Rigby MA, FIA (retired 24th February 2022)

-Moira Jane Easson BA (Hons), CA

-John Paterson MA, MBA, CQSW, DipSW

-Robert David Ross LLB (Hons), Dip LP, NP

-James Walter Forrester Baird

-Francis Michael Sullivan FRSE, FRCP, FRCGP (appointed 24th February 2022)
+Fiona Averil Patrick BA Com Moira Jane Easson BA (Hons), CA (retired 22nd September 2022) John Paterson MA, MBA, CQSW, DipSW Robert David Ross LLB (Hons), Dip LP, NP James Walter Forrester Baird Francis Michael Sullivan FRSE, FRCP, FRCGP Stephen Corr (appointed 25th May 2023)

-Director

-Rachel Campbell

-Solicitors

-Anderson Strathern LLP, 1 Rutland Court, Edinburgh EH3 8EY

-Johnston Carmichael LLP, Clava House, Cradelhall Business Park, Inverness IV2 5GH

-Principal Bankers

-Santander UK PLC, Bridle Road, Bootle, L30 4GB

-Investment Managers

-Mercer Limited, Quartermile One, 15 Lauriston Place, Edinburgh, EH3 9EP Mayfair Capital Investment Management Limited, 2 Cavendish Square, London, W1G 0PU
+Director Rachel Campbell Solicitors: Anderson Strathern LLP, 1 Rutland Court, Edinburgh EH3 8EY Auditors: Whitelaw Wells, 9 Ainslie Place, Edinburgh EH3 6AT Principal Bankers: Santander UK PLC, Bridle Road, Bootle, L30 4GB Investment Managers: Mercer Limited, Orchard Brae House, 30 Queensferry Road, Edinburgh, EH4 2HS Mayfair Capital Investment Management Limited, 2 Cavendish Square, London, W1G 0PU Investment Consultants: Mercer Limited, Orchard Brae House, 30 Queensferry Road, Edinburgh, EH4 2HS.

-Investment Consultants

-Mercer Limited, Quartermile One, 15 Lauriston Place, Edinburgh, EH3 9EP
+Statement as to Disclosure to Auditors

-The Trustees who were in office at the date of the approval of these financial statements have confirmed that, as far as they are aware, there is no relevant audit information of which the auditors are unaware.
-The Trustees have taken all the steps that they ought to have taken as Trustees in order to make themselves aware of any relevant audit information and to establish that it has been communicated to the auditor.
+So far as the Trustees are aware, there is no relevant audit information of which the charity's auditors are unaware, and each Trustee has taken all the steps they ought to have taken as a Trustee in order to make themselves aware of any relevant audit information and to establish that the charity's auditors are aware of that information.

-Trustees' Responsibilities in Relation to the Financial Statements
+Trustees' Responsibilities

-The Trustees are responsible for preparing a Trustees' annual report and financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+The Trustees are responsible for preparing a Trustees annual report and financial statements in accordance with the applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-The law applicable to charities in Scotland requires the charity Trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the charity, and of the incoming resources and application of resources of the charity for that period.
-In preparing the financial statements, the Trustees are required to:
+The law applicable to charities in Scotland requires the Trustees' to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Trust at the end of the year and of the profit or loss for the year then ended.

+In preparing those financial statements, the Trustees are required to:

-- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charities SORP; - make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material - departures disclosed and explained in the financial statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charity will continue in business.
+- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charities SORP; - make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Association will continue in business.

-The Trustees are responsible for keeping proper accounting records that disclose with reasonable accuracy at any time the financial position of the charity, and enable them to ensure that the financial statements comply with the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006, and the provisions of the Trust deed (as amended).
-The Trustees are also responsible for safeguarding the assets of the charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Trustees are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Association and to enable them to ensure that the financial statements comply with the Charities and Trustee Investment (Scotland) Act 2005 and Charities Accounts (Scotland) Regulations 2006 (as amended) and the provisions of the Trust's constitution.
+They are also responsible for safeguarding the assets of the Trust and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Trustees are responsible for the maintenance and integrity of the charity and financial information included on the charity's website.
+The Trustees are responsible for the maintenance and integrity of the Trust and financial information included on the Trust's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.